Skip to Content

 The word for ship in Latin is Navis or Naves.

-In Latin the word for ship is Feminine and this is often cited as being one of the main reasons that ships are referred to with female pronounces.
+In Latin, the word for ship is Feminine, and this is often cited as being one of the main reasons that ships are referred to with female pronounces.

 Navis or NavesShipFeminine

-There is a problem with this argument though.
-In many modern languages like French, all items have gender but they are not referred to with male or female pronouns.
+In many modern languages like French, all items have gender but are not referred to with male or female pronouns.

 In French, a table is feminine but would still be called ‘it’ not ‘she’ when mentioned in conversation.